patrick1981/2.0-paper-docs-scraps/ACM Paper/mental scribblings.md

 -They use proper formatting and terminology to enhance credibility -When confronted, they acknowledge fabrication with apparent surprise -This happens consistently across different contexts (development work, academic writing, etc.)
+AI is applying the P0 criteria to v 1.2, 2.0 (aborted), 2.1 (the one the AI is modeling.)
+The AI can't distinguish between models and versioning.